TuanjieNew/blast/README.md

 OTHER PARTS
 -----------
-The old_version folder contains other versions of blast.pl used to optimeze the programs.
-I didn't delete them.
+The old_version folder contains other versions of blast.pl and library construction scripts  used to optimeze the program.
+I just didn't delete them.
 The sample folder folder contains the query sequence from homo sapiens.
 You can use the fasta files to test blast.pl.